-- Replace the antibody buffer: Replace the buffer of the antibody to be labeled with the labeling buffer, then add labeling buffer to make the antibody concentration 2 mg/mL. - 2.
-Labeling reaction: Take 2 μ L of 7.7 mM Fluor680 solution and add it to the antibody from the previous step, gently mix, cover and seal, and react at 37°C in the dark for 1 hour. - 3.
+- Replace antibody buffer: Replace the buffer of the antibody to be labeled with the labeling buffer, then add labeling buffer to adjust the antibody concentration to 2 mg/mL. - Labeling reaction: Take 2 μL of 7.7 mM Fluor750 solution and add it to the antibody from the above step, gently mix, seal with a cap, and react at 37°C in the dark for 1 hour. - 3.
 Ultrafiltration: Add an appropriate amount of PBS (about 450 μL) to the above reaction solution, gently mix, and centrifuge at 4°C for 5 minutes at 12000 rpm.

-After centrifugation, remove the tube core and discard the solution in the outer tube, reinsert the tube core, and add an appropriate amount of PBS (about 450 μL) to the tube core, centrifuge at 4°C for 5 minutes at 12000 rpm.
-Repeat the ultrafiltration operation 4 times. - 4.
-Collect Dye-Ab: Gently mix the solution in the ultrafiltration tube core and blow against the inner wall of the tube core, and then transfer to a clean, light-protected centrifuge tube.
+After centrifugation, remove the tube core and discard the solution in the outer tube, reinsert the tube core, and add an appropriate amount of PBS (about 450 μ L) to the tube core, centrifuge at 4°C for 5 minutes at 12000 rpm.
+Repeat the ultrafiltration operation 4 times.

+4. Collect the product: Gently mix the solution in the ultrafiltration tube core and blow against the inner wall of the tube core, and transfer to a clean, light-protected centrifuge tube.

-Storage of Labeled Antibody
+Preservation of Labeled Antibodies

-Volume Adjustment: Adjust to the appropriate concentration according to experimental needs, you can add an appropriate amount of BSA, glycerol, and preservatives, divide into small portions and store at -20°C in the dark; you can also mix the labeling product with the preservation solution provided in the kit at a volume ratio of 1:1, divide into portions and store.
+Volume adjustment: Adjust to the appropriate concentration according to the experimental needs, you can add an appropriate amount of BSA, glycerol, and preservatives, aliquot and store at -20°C in the dark; you can also mix the labeling product with the preservation solution provided in the kit at a volume ratio of 1:1, aliquot and store.